 Video-Based Interactive Narratives:

-• The Princess Kidnapping: an interactive narrative made for Interactive TV.
-The project is a experiment designed specifically for Interactive Broadcast Television.
-It gives the viewers power to participate more actively and interact in the story.
-The most important characteristic of this interactive narrative is that it was made so that every viewer can choose the path they want to follow during the story, and still finish watching it at the same time (respecting the principal of air time on broadcast television).
+- The Princess Kidnapping: an interactive narrative made for Interactive TV.
+The project is an experiment designed specifically for Interactive Broadcast Television.
+It gives the viewers the power to participate more actively and interact in the story.
+The most important characteristic of this interactive narrative is that it was made so that every viewer can choose the path they want to follow during the story, and still finish watching it at the same time (respecting the principle of air time on broadcast television).
 With this application, I won an "Honorable Mention - Innovation" from ITU (International Telecommunication Union) in the "ITU IPTV Application Challenge" competition.

-• Raider of The Lost Videogame: an interactive narrative made for Interactive TV.
-The objetive of this project is to propose new ways on producing interactive content for Interactive Broadcast Television.
+- Raider of The Lost Videogame: an interactive narrative made for Interactive TV.
+The objective of this project is to propose new ways of producing interactive content for Interactive Broadcast Television.
 The story was written so that the interactive choices would appear naturally, and the way it was shot also gives the impression that the viewer is playing a videogame.
 Perhaps, following this kind of storyline can engage more effectively the viewers to interact with the content.
 This project suggests a new genre of “movie-game”.
-The theme of the story and the way the viewer “watches” the content, gives the opportunity for the viewer act as a videogame player (puts him right inside the action).
+The theme of the story and the way the viewer “watches” the content, gives the opportunity for the viewer to act as a videogame player (puts him right inside the action).
 The viewers can interact with the content as a videogame player.
-It’s a new way of watching TV, in which the viewers are called to participate of the storytelling.
+It’s a new way of watching TV, in which the viewers are called to participate in the storytelling.